 and space as materials.

-British fashion label enlisted Smith to create an exhibit that would surpass
+British fashion label enlisted Smith to create an exhibit that would exceed

-expectations at this years event.
-A considered move from COS, as the artist has already
+expectations.
+A considered move from COS, as the artist has sustained an impressive

-sustained an impressive following, with previous works commissioned for public events
+following online, with previous works commissioned for public events including L.A’s

 Centred in the courtyard of Milan’s 16th century Palazzo Isimbardi, a shining crown-like